 My Nutella chocolate chip cookie recipe is incredibly simple and packed with so much delicious flavor.
 I took everything I love about my soft chocolate chip cookies and my butter pecan cookies, and mixed and matched until I was more than happy with the outcome.
-Our cookie jar didn’t stay full for long (who can resist?)!
+Your cookie jar won’t stay full for long (who can resist?)!

 Ingredients in Nutella Chocolate Chip Cookies

 - Butter: Use room temperature butter.
 You can soften butter quickly with this trick or set the butter out 1-2 hours before you begin.

 - Sugars: We use a mix of brown and granulated sugar in these cookies.
 Brown sugar yields soft cookies and white sugar helps the cookies spread.
 For chewier and more flavorful cookies, use more brown sugar than white sugar.

 - Eggs: Use 1 whole egg, plus 1 extra egg yolk.
-1 egg provides structure and richness and an extra egg yolk promises a super chewy cookie.
-I learned this when making my chocolate chip cookies.
+1 egg provides structure and richness, while 1 extra egg yolk promises a super chewy cookie.
+I learned this when making my chewy chocolate chip cookies.

 - Salt & Vanilla Extract: Both add flavor.
 Try using homemade vanilla extract.